MV10/EventStreamDotNet/Docs/patterns.md

        \--AccountBalance
 ```

+ Notice the model is entirely business-oriented terminology.
+A common mistake is to "pollute" your domain model with technology concerns (for example, temporarily storing UI data-paging keys).
+Nothing about these patterns prohibits the use of data sources _external_ to your domain data model.
+If the data isn't crucial to the operation of the business, it doesn't belong in your domain data model.
+It's easy to add things to the model, but it's difficult and sometimes impossible to ever get rid of them again.

+The domain model root _must_ have a unique identifier.
+In this library, that ID must be a string value.
+The demo model identifies the `Customer` as the domain model root.
+In that system, a single customer may hold multiple accounts.
+Other systems commonly work the other way around, starting from an account which relate to one (or perhaps multiple) people.
+A utilities billing system may be rooted on an address.
+Any other model is possible, as long as it accurately reflects the business needs.

+Finally, more complex systems may have multiple domain data models.
+Generally you want to strive to avoid overlaps between these models.
+(In Astronaut Architect terminology, a group of related domains and how they relate is known as a Bounded Context, but that is beyond the scope of this documentation.)
+The library doesn't help you with model-to-model relationships, but it can be used in a single application to manage more than one domain model at the same time.

 ### Command Query Responsibility Separation

 CQRS is just a design pattern for a service layer.
-One architectural approach is to publicly expose a higher-level business-function-focused API (called the Aggregation Pattern and/or Gateway Pattern).
+A common architectural approach is to publicly expose a higher-level business-function-focused API (called the Aggregation Pattern and/or Gateway Pattern).
 Those hide the CQRS layer, which is generally a pair of services, one focused on _commands_ (service calls that do something to the data model), and the other focused on _queries_ (services calls that read data).
 These can point to different data sources.
-Often in high-transaction-volume systems, command services will use a write-optimized data store, while query services use a read-optimized store (see the _Projection_ topic for more details about how those data stores would be related).
+Often in high-transaction-volume systems, command services will use a write-optimized data store, while query services use a read-optimized store (see the _Projections_ topic for more details about how those data stores would be related).

 As mentioned earlier, CQRS isn't strictly necessary to use this library.
 However, many developers discover that the pattern follows very naturally from the use of DDD and ES, and it also happens to be a convenient organizational approach to your projects based on the way a CQRS service layer interacts with ES.